berntb/attorg/README.md

 This open source project is an attempt to make a simple JavaScript implementation of a subset of Org Mode for Emacs.
 My exact use case was to browse my Org notes on my iPad, or on a borrowed computer, without using an ssh client.

 The name comes from Atto Org.
+A small subset of Org Mode in a GUI style, but with most of the key commands.

 From the choosen name, the obvious goal is less to replace Org Mode, more to have something usable from a generic web browser.
 At most, it is hoped this could become a gateway drug for Emacs... :-)